KD0NKS/APRSViewJS/README.md

 ###Windows
 - Install Node.js (of course)
-- Install Yeoman globally: npm install -g yeoman
-- Install the Yeoman Node WebKit Generator globally: npm install -g generator-node-webkit
-- Install Node WebKit globally: npm install -g nodewebkit
+- Install NW globally: npm install -g nw
 - Install the Grunt CLI globally: npm install -g grunt-cli

 ###Linux
+####OLD DIRECTIONS< BUT SHOULD STILL WORK FOR NOW

 - Install Node.js (of course) via your favorite method (package manager or source)

 To do the following steps you'll have to have root (or sudo) permissions.